If you have been injured, we will evaluate your case at no charge. Contact us today for a free case evaluation.

 What is a best efforts clause?

-Posted on March 2nd, 2010 No Comments
+Posted on Tuesday, March 2nd, 2010 at 3:56 am

 In business contracts, clients often want their hired firms to treat them like a top priority.
 This generally means employing the necessary resources for a job.